votca/votca/share/doc/methods.rst

    Block-scheme of the workflow control for the iterative methods.
 The most time-consuming parts are marked in red.

-Iterative workflow control is essential for the IBI, IMC, and REmethods.
+Iterative workflow control is essential for the IBI, IMC, IIE, and RE methods.

 The general idea of iterative workflow is sketched in fig. [fig:flowchart].
 During the global initialization the initial guess